huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-profile/user-profile-details.md

 # User profile details
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

 The first time they access the Huma App, patients will be asked for some profile details that are shared with their care team.
-From name, DOB, and medical ID, to gender expression, the profile details requested from the patient can be completely customised for each deployment.
+From name, DOB, and medical ID, to gender expression, the profile details requested from the patient can be completely customised for each Deployment.
 ## How it works

 When configuring a new Deployment, select **Profile** from the side menu to configure the user profile data.